Yiling-J/tablepilot/README.md

 > OpenAI Chat Completion API refers to any API compatible with OpenAI, such as Gemini, vLLM, Ollama, and xAI.

 #### Download Binary Release
 Pre-built binaries for different operating systems are available on the [Releases](https://github.com/Yiling-J/tablepilot/releases) page.
 The binary includes everything - CLI/API/WebUI, so you can start using Tablepilot instantly.
+Please download `tablepilot_cli` and ignore `tablepilot_app` for now.
+The desktop app is currently for testing purposes only and is not functional.

 #### Install with Go
 Ensure that Go is installed on your system.
 Then run `go install github.com/Yiling-J/tablepilot@latest`.
 Only **CLI and API** are supported.